riffomonas/reproducible_research/rr_notes_prep.md

 Push "View Instance" button

-#use the IPv4 Public IP address for what goes after the @
-ssh -i ~/.ssh/reproducible.pem ubuntu@34.201.143.172
+to log in use the IPv4 Public IP address for what goes after the @ ssh -i ~/.ssh/reproducible.pem ubuntu@34.201.143.172

-#to create my AMI... (may want to replace install with update)
+### to create my AMI... (may want to replace install with update)
 sudo apt install make
 sudo apt-get install pandoc pandoc-citeproc texlive-latex-base texlive-fonts-recommended texlive-fonts-extra texlive-latex-extra